 This is the result I was still trying to get back to.
 The first lace pattern test swatch: gotta love dropped stitches in lace!

-no tucking allowed in combo with lace, but not a carriage or mylar problemweaving test: fails were from a problem sinker plate weaving lever in one direction only, hand technique success was with change of sinker plate lace and weave with 2 different weight yarns and, hallelujah!
+no tucking allowed in combo with lace, but not a carriage or mylar problemweaving test: fails were from a problem sinker plate weaving lever in one direction only, hand technique success was with the change of sinker plate lace and weave with 2 different weight yarns and, hallelujah!

-Taking another look at the original punchcard and those arrows on the left hand side, a detail I had originally missed.
+Taking another look at the original punchcard and those arrows on the left-hand side, a detail I had originally missed.
 Both carriages operate from the right side, for 2 rows each, switching their place on the machine bed.
-Arrows for design row 1 begin above red line.
+Arrows for design row 1 begin above the red line.
 Transfers are all first to left, then to right.
 The card advances a single row for each carriage pass.
 With carriages operating on the same side, the punchcard advances one row for each carriage pass.
 Operating the LC from the left, and releasing it when it is on the right as in the previous fabric produces the desired results.
-The blank row on rows 3 and 8 allow the LC to travel to right, making selection for the transfer to left on the next row
+The blank row on rows 3 and 8 allow the LC to travel to the right, making the selection for the transfer to left on the next row

-Reworking the repeat in order to use the LC for four passes, beginning and ending on the left hand side of the machine, its usual home
+Reworking the repeat in order to use the LC for four passes, beginning and ending on the left-hand side of the machine, its usual home

 For reproducing the fabric using Ayab software: please see http://alessandrina.com/2018/01/02/lace-punchcards-meet-ayab/